Uber board member gets sexist at a sexism apology all-hands

 Uber investors who called it “toxic” are satisfied by plans for change

 At least one Uber board member didn’t seem to get the memo about sex discrimination and the changes Uber is trying to make from within.
 In an audio taping of the company all-hands meeting today about sex discrimination, board member David Bonderman said adding more women to the board meant more talking.
+Yes, he really said that!

-Board member Arianna Huffington can be heard at 6:40 on the audio of the meeting first recovered by Yahoo Finance to be discussing the bonus of adding a woman to the board.
+Board member Arianna Huffington can be heard at 6:40 on an audio recording of the meeting recovered by Yahoo Finance discussing the bonus of adding a woman to the board.

 Huffington: “There’s a lot of data that shows when there’s one woman on the board, it’s much more likely that there will be a second woman on the board.”